tiendc/gofn/README.md

 #### ExecTasks / ExecTasksEx

-Execute tasks concurrently with ease.
+Executes tasks concurrently with ease.
 This function provides a convenient way for one of the most popular use case in practical.

 ```go